meredori/arc-companion/full_design_plan.md

-Until the staged passes are fully automated against live endpoints, we commit the latest RaidTheory dumps directly under `static/data/raw/` (`items.json`, `quests.json`, `hideout-modules.json`, `projects.json`). `src/lib/server/pipeline.ts` performs the normalization work inside SvelteKit loaders—slugging IDs, resolving images, deriving quest chains, and merging in bespoke overrides from `src/lib/server/fallback/`.
+Until the staged passes are fully automated against live endpoints, we commit the latest RaidTheory dumps directly under `static/data/raw/` (`items.json`, `quests.json`, `hideout-modules.json`, `projects.json`). `src/lib/server/pipeline.ts` performs the normalization work inside SvelteKit loaders—slugging IDs, resolving images, deriving quest chains, and applying bespoke overrides directly.
 This keeps the UI in sync with the raw schema without a separate build step, and it mirrors the planned pipeline stages so the automated importer can later feed the same raw directory.